tatymoly/javascript_pocket_dictionary/javascript.md

 ### 1. Javascript

 Javascript is a lightweight scripting language, primarily used on the web.
-It allows you to implement complex things on web applications.
-It's also used to add interactive features to web apps.
+It allows you to implement complex things on web applications and is also used to add interactive features to web apps.
 It was created by Netscape.

 Javascript is a multi paradigm programming language.
-It has functional programming, scripting, object oriented, imperative.
+It has functional, scripting, "object oriented", imperative.
+(More?)

 ### 2. ECMA and ES6